Aleksandar15/DSA-reminders/README.md

   - "*We begin by going through the Array **at least once**, we **check** (`if (arr[i] > arr[i + 1]`) if any adjacent elements are out of order, if they're not -> we **exit** the `do while` loop since the Array **is already sorted**.
 If we did **swap** elements -> we go through the Array **again** to make sure there's no more **swapping** required -> if we encounter a **swap** then repeat the process -> if we don't encounter a **swapp** then the Array has been **already sorted***.".
   - Aha-moments by me: use cases in real life for this piece of code (the `if` condition) can be used as `isArraySorted` function checker OR helper function for Binary Search Algorithm which **only** works **`if`** the Array **is already sorted**:
     - But *of course* don't use this poor Bubble Sort, but rather some of the better Sorting Algorithms below -> here I'm only talking about piece of the code that can be used as **is Array already sorted** helper function, but omit the *swapping* part of the code.
+  - I'm also wondering if I can use this very same Bubble Sort part of the code that **checks if the Array is already sorted** as a helper function inside Quick Sort Algorithm -> as to avoid the Worst Case Time Complexity O(n^2) Quadratic inside the Quick Sort Algorithm?
 ```       js
 const bubbleSort = (arr) => {
   let swapped;